qubic/qubic-cli/README.md

 	-getcurrenttick
 		Show current tick information of a node -sendspecialcommand <COMMAND_IN_NUMBER>
-		Perform a special command to node, valid private key and node ip/port are required.
+		Perform a special command to node, valid seed and node ip/port are required.
 	-togglemainaux <MODE_0> <Mode_1>
-		Remotely toggle Main/Aux mode on node,valid private key and node ip/port are required.
+		Remotely toggle Main/Aux mode on node, valid seed and node ip/port are required.
 		<MODE_0> and <MODE_1> value are: MAIN or AUX
 	-setsolutionthreshold <EPOCH> <SOLUTION_THRESHOLD>
-		Remotely set solution threshold for future epoch,valid private key and node ip/port are required.
+		Remotely set solution threshold for future epoch, valid seed and node ip/port are required.
 	-refreshpeerlist
-		(equivalent to F4) Remotely refresh the peer list of node, all current connections will be closed after this command is sent, valid private key and node ip/port are required.
+		(equivalent to F4) Remotely refresh the peer list of node, all current connections will be closed after this command is sent, valid seed and node ip/port are required.
 	-forcenexttick
-		(equivalent to F5) Remotely force next tick on node to be empty, valid private key and node ip/port are required.
+		(equivalent to F5) Remotely force next tick on node to be empty, valid seed and node ip/port are required.
 	-reissuevote
-		(equivalent to F9) Remotely re-issue (re-send) vote on node, valid private key and node ip/port are required.
+		(equivalent to F9) Remotely re-issue (re-send) vote on node, valid seed and node ip/port are required.
 	-sendrawpacket <DATA_IN_HEX> <SIZE>
 		Send a raw packet to nodeip.
 Valid node ip/port are required.
 	-synctime
-		Sync node time with local time, valid private key and node ip/port are required.
+		Sync node time with local time, valid seed and node ip/port are required.
 Make sure that your local time is synced (with NTP)!
 	-getminingscoreranking
 		Get current mining score ranking.
-Valid private key and node ip/port are required.
+Valid seed and node ip/port are required.
 	-getvotecountertx <COMPUTOR_LIST_FILE> <TICK>
 		Get vote counter transaction of a tick: showing how many votes per ID that this tick leader saw from (<TICK>-675-3) to (<TICK>-3)
 	-setloggingmode <MODE>
 		Set console logging mode: 0 disabled, 1 low computational cost, 2 full logging.
-Valid private key and node ip/port are required.
+Valid seed and node ip/port are required.
 	-savesnapshot
-		Remotely trigger saving snapshot, valid private key and node ip/port are required.
+		Remotely trigger saving snapshot, valid seed and node ip/port are required.

 [SMART CONTRACT COMMANDS]
     -callcontractfunction <CONTRACT_INDEX> <CONTRACT_FUNCTION> <INPUT_FORMAT_STRING> <OUTPUT_FORMAT_STRING>
         Call a contract function of contract index and print the output.
 Valid node ip/port are required.
     -invokecontractprocedure <CONTRACT_INDEX> <CONTRACT_PROCEDURE> <AMOUNT> <INPUT_FORMAT_STRING>
         Invoke a procedure of contract index.
-Valid private key and node ip/port are required.
+Valid seed and node ip/port are required.
 	-setshareholderproposal <CONTRACT_INDEX> <PROPOSAL_STRING>
 		Set shareholder proposal in a contract.
 May overwrite existing proposal, because each seed can have only one proposal at a time.
 Costs a fee.
 You need to be shareholder of the contract.
 		<PROPOSAL_STRING> is explained if there is a parsing error.
 Most contracts only support "Variable|2" (yes/no proposals to change state variable).